-After I had my third baby, I had the chance to try Pumpin Pals for the first time.
+After I had my third baby, I had the chance to try Pumpin’ Pals for the first time.
 I had heard a lot about how comfortable they are, so I was excited to use them for myself.
-(Transparency note: I wasn’t asked to do a review and bought these myself.)
+(Transparency note: I wasn’t asked to do a review, and I bought these myself.)

 - Because the flanges encompass more of your breast, it’s much easier to hold onto them (if you’re not using a hands-free bra).
 Also, when you hold onto them, the rounder bottom means that the edges don’t dig into your hands.

-One thing that was a little weird for me is that you can’t really massage while pumping with these flanges, because they cover so much more of your breast.
-The website says that that is a feature, not a bug – you shouldn’t need to massage because the flange is doing that work for you.
+One thing that was a little weird for me is that you can’t really do breast compressions while pumping with these flanges, because they cover so much more of your breast.
+However, the website says that that is intentional, and you shouldn’t need to massage because the flange is doing that work for you.